ui/django-post_office/README.md

         call_command('send_queued_mail', processes=1)

 except ImportError:
-    print("uwsgidecorators not found.
-Cron and timers are disabled")
+    print('uwsgidecorators not found.
+Cron and timers are disabled')
 ```

 Alternatively you can also use the decorator